turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

 ### JavaScript Style & Implementation

 * **4:**
   - There are no global variables aside from query selectors, `currentPoster`, `images`, `titles`, `quotes`, and `savedPosters`.
   - Application uses event delegation correctly on dynamic elements
   - All functions strictly adhere to the [Single Responsibility Principle (SRP)](http://knnthvu.weebly.com/srp-and-dry.html) and are all 10 lines of code or less
   - Uses logical operators instead of nesting conditional statements
+  - Conditionals are written in a way that demonstrates an understanding of [truthy/falsy values](https://frontend.turing.io/lessons/module-1/js-truthy-falsy-expressions.html).
+For example, the developer avoids using logic like `=== true` and `!== 0`.

 * **3:**
   - Demonstrate understanding of DOM manipulation by adding, removing, and updating elements on the DOM, after the page has loaded
   - Functions are [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and observe [SRP](http://knnthvu.weebly.com/srp-and-dry.html) - and most are around 10 lines of code or less
   - Most functions and variables are semantically and concisely named.
 Functions should start with a verb, array names should be plural, etc. Function and variable names describe their role in the program.
 Examples: The name of the data type should not ever be in a variable name (ex: “petArray”); the name itself should be clear enough to indicate the type of data it holds (ex: “allPets” or “pets”).
   - An event handler should not have the word “handler” in the name (ex: “clickHandler”); the name should indicate the handler’s purpose (ex: “addNewPet”).
   - Uses parameters and arguments to craft short and reusable functions.
 There are no parameters or arguments in functions that are unused.
+  - Whenever possible, function declarations are used over anonymous functions in event listeners.
+There should be no logic present in an event listener.
   - All console logs, debuggers and comments are removed from code before submitting.

 * **2:**
   - Uses named functions instead of anonymous functions as event handlers in event listeners.
   - Correctly uses if/else statements to handle multiple paths of logic & error handling.
   - Inconsistently uses parameters and arguments to craft short and reusable functions.
 There might be parameters or arguments in functions that are unused.
   - Most console logs, debuggers and comments are removed from code before submitting.

 * **1:**
   - Crafts JS according to the [Turing JS style guide](https://github.com/turingschool-examples/javascript/tree/main/es5)